What to Do With Excess Veggies from the Garden

 See full disclosure here.

-Although there seems to be a shortage of canning lids this year, for the most part canning jars and supplies are available at big box stores, and even some hardware and garden supply stores.
+Although there seems to be a shortage of canning lids from time to time, for the most part canning jars and supplies are available at big box stores and even some hardware and garden supply stores.
+Mason jars can often be found at yard sales, so keep an eye out throughout the summer.
 It’s also a good idea to use a water bath canner.
 If you plan on doing lots of canning and can afford it, go ahead and purchase one.
 You will likely use it for years and years to come.
 If you’re just not sure, ask around and see if you can find one to borrow.

 Freezing Vegetables and Fruits

-Save some berries for freezing.
-It’s wonderful to have strawberries and raspberries on hand to toss into yogurt or a bowl of cereal.
-Need to make a pie or add blueberries to quick bread?
+Freezing is the easier method for preserving your fresh vegetables and fruits.
+It’s wonderful to have frozen strawberries, raspberries, or blueberries on hand to toss into yogurt or a bowl of cereal.
+Need to make a pie or add berries to quick bread?
 No problem.
 The berries you grew yourself are as close as your freezer.

 Berries freeze exceptionally well and it’s super easy to do.
-Just wash and lay them out individually on a cookie sheet and place in the freezer.
-After they’re well-frozen, place them in a freezer bag or plastic container and Voila!
+Just wash and lay them out in a single layer on a cookie sheet and place them in the freezer.
+After they’re well-frozen, place them in a high quality freezer bag or airtight container, and Voila!
+Easy peasy!

-Likewise, almost all vegetables can be frozen: corn, broccoli, okra, cauliflower, peas, beans, zucchini, carrots, and even tomatoes.
-Freezing is my preferred way of preserving excess vegetables.
-It’s super easy and the veggies taste almost as good as fresh.
-Use them later in cooked dishes such as soups, casseroles and pastas, or even steamed.
+Likewise, almost all vegetables can be frozen: sweet corn, broccoli, okra, cauliflower, peas, green beans, zucchini, carrots, and even tomatoes.
+Freezing is my preferred way of preserving extra vegetables.
+It’s super easy and frozen vegetables are almost as good as fresh veggies!
+You can use them later in cooked dishes such as soups, casseroles, pasta dishes, or even steamed with a little olive oil or butter.

 It’s a total bummer to go to all the trouble to freeze your excess fruits and vegetables just to find a few months later they are freezer burnt.
 I highly recommend a vacuum sealer for freezing vegetables or fruits.
 As well as sealing tightly, using a vacuum sealer ensures that you will have minimal or no freezer burn.
 A vacuum sealer also creates flat packages that don’t take up as much space in your freezer.

-While we’re on the topic of freezing, also take some time to bake or cook double or triple batches of some of your favorite recipes using fresh produce from your garden to freeze.
-Having some zucchini muffins or bread will be a welcome treat this winter.
+While we’re on the topic of freezing, also take some time to bake or cook double or triple batches of some of your favorite recipes.
+It’s a great way to use excess vegetables.
+It’s as easy as popping them in an airtight freezer bag.
+Having zucchini muffins or bread will be a welcome treat later this fall or winter.

 I recently discovered the National Center for Home Food Preservation website and they are a wonderful resource for all things food preservation.
 I highly recommend checking the website out.
 They have canning instructions, blanching instructions (including a chart with blanching times for most vegetables), and pretty much everything that deals with preserving food.